 PRVM 878.
 Cost-effectiveness and Decision Analysis.
 3 Hours.

 This course examines techniques that are used in making clinical and management decisions when outcomes are uncertain.
 The course begins with a review of probabilistic decision making, then explores methods of analyzing choices with uncertain outcomes. stressing the use of decision trees and sensitivity analysis.
 The course examines cost minimization analysis, cost effectiveness analysis, and cost benefit analysis.
 (Same as HP&M 872) LEC.

 PRVM 879.
-Financial and Human Resource Management.
+Budgeting and Human Resource Management.
 3 Hours.

-This graduate-level course covers principles and skills for financial and human resource management within public health organizations.
+This graduate-level course covers principles and skills for budgeting and human resource management within public health organizations.
 It focuses on non-profit and public settings.
-Financial management topics include the principles and purposes of accounting, concepts related to finance, and financial strategic planning.
+Budgeting topics include the principles and purposes of accounting, concepts related to finance, and financial strategic planning.
 Human resource management topics include job design and hiring, performance management, retention, compensation/benefits, legal issues, and termination.
-The focus of the course is twofold: 1) understanding the concepts behind financing and in gaining skills in interpreting and using financial information; 2) gaining skills in human resources management and resource development.
+The focus of the course is twofold: 1) understanding the concepts behind budgeting and in gaining skills in interpreting and using financial information; 2) gaining skills in human resources management and resource development.
 The course is designed for people who are interested in public health administration, but should be useful to anyone with an interest in public health leadership in any setting.
-Prerequisite: Departmental permission.
 LEC.

 PRVM 880.
 Seminar in American Indian Health.
 3 Hours.